realityforge/chef-glassfish/README.md

 - terse: Use terse output from the underlying asadmin.
 Defaults to true.
 - echo: Echo commands supplied to asadmin.
 Defaults to false.
 - username: Username to use when communicating with the domain.
 Defaults to nil.
-- password: Password to use when communicating with the domain.
+- password_file: the file in which the password must be stored assigned to appropriate key.
 Must be set if username is set.
 Defaults to nil.
 - secure: If true use SSL when communicating with the domain for administration.
 Defaults to false.
+- admin_port: the port on which the web management console is bound.
+Defaults to 4848.

 `glassfish_domain`
 ------------------